piwvh/php-eureka/README.md

 In this cases, we should have a local registry of services to avoid cascading failures.

-By default, if Eureka is down, the `fetchInstance()` method fails, so the application throws and exception and can not continue to work.
+By default, if Eureka is down, the `fetchInstance()` method fails, so the application throws an exception and can not continue to work.
 To solve this problem, you should create a local registry in your application.

 There is an interface called `InstanceProvider` which you can make use of.